savetheclocktower/daubjs/docs/lexer.md

 }
 ```

-Obviously this is unidiomatic React code, but it’s a bit exaggerated to illustrate the challenges here:
+Obviously this is unidiomatic React code, but it’s a bit contrived to illustrate the challenges here:

 * Daub needs to know how to balance this correctly.
 When it encounters `<div `, it can easily understand that `</div>` is the only token that can close the element, but it will encounter the substring `</div>` _several times_.
 For balancing, it needs to ignore the `</div>` in a literal string and the `</div>` that closes a child element.
 So we need a way to distinguish between them.